shakib75bd/Magisk-flashable-custom-font-module/README.md

 > ⚠️ If you have **.otf** format fonts, just rename the font files to **.ttf** in the extension, it will work fine.

 > ⚠️ The `Files/` folder is **included** in the original ZIP, it contains Dank mono and Kohinoor (Bengali) for now.
-Change as you wish, you own custom fonts.
+Change as you wish, your own custom fonts.

 | Category | Required filenames | Example |
 |-----------|--------------------|----------|